external facebook instagramlinkedin pinterest playsearch twitteryoutube

 The Gassman family bought their Iowa City home in 2011.

-Many lush plants and flowers grow alongside a brick house next to a sidewalk
+Many kinds of plants, trees, and flowers grow alongside a wooden fence next to a sidewalk

 Since 2011, the entire property has transformed into a paradise